fabeet/guides/tech-stack/README.md

 ### UI

 - Use server-rendered HTML when possible as a UI layer.
-- Use React when building components with a client-side framework.
+- Use jQuery when building components with a client-side framework.
-- Use TypeScript when writing client-side code.
+- Use Javascript and jQuery when writing client-side code.
 - Avoid building single-page applications for the web.
 - When building a cross-platform mobile app that will be delivered via an app store, use React Native.